Azure/azure-sdk-for-net/sdk/webpubsub/Microsoft.Azure.Functions.Worker.Extensions.WebPubSub/samples/Sample2_SendMessage.md

-# Use `WebPubSubOutput` to invoke service do operations
+# Use `WebPubSubOutput` to invoke service to do actions

 This sample demonstrates how to work with `WebPubSubOutput` to invoke service do operations including send messages and manage clients.
 You can get the Web PubSub connection string from Azure Portal and set it in the `local.settings.json` with a preferred `web_pubsub_connection_name`.
 Then replace it with the `Connection` parameter in the binding attribute.
 Then when this function is triggered, it will leverage data plane REST APIs to operate required actions.